mattbarne/ReactClone/README.md

+(https://vossenwheels.com/) is the clone website; this is not complete.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.